 Task 2.03 ‘identify / define controlled vocabularies’: we need to have a level of harmonisation across institutes and search results.
 To do this we need to identify the crucial vocabulary and then we can work on harmonisation.
 A lot of the current issues with the portal relate to this.

-A. Kroh ddded that GeoCASe could be used as a quality control reference for institutes.
-F. Glocker: Yes we could attach research tools that automatise the differences between vocabs.
+A. Kroh added that GeoCASe could be used as a quality control reference for institutes.
+F. Glöckler: Yes we could attach research tools that automatise the differences between vocabs.

 P. Mergen added: This work can be continued with TDWG.
-F. Glöckler added that this is highly related to TDWG, and that the extension of GeoCASe is lacking suggestions for controlled vocab.
+F. Glöckler added that this is highly related to TDWG, and that the data standard ABCD Extension for Geosciences (EFG) is lacking suggestions for controlled vocab.
 Domain specific knowledge is and other database expertise are needed here.

-Task 2.05 ‘data downloads & referencing’ This is a missing feature currently - ideally we could adopt an approach in the GBIF portal and download persistant unique identifiers for data so we can use it as a reference in our work.
+Task 2.05 ‘data downloads & referencing’ This is a missing feature currently - ideally we could adopt the approach from the GBIF portal and assignpersistent unique identifiers for data downloads so we can use it as a reference in our work.
+Downloads would then be persistent snapshots for data citation.

 Task 2.06 ‘full REST API for machine readable data access’ Rest API’s should be available so that the data can be used by other software and research tools.